1. Home

 How To Smudge Yourself

 Put the smudge stick to flame using a match or candle light.
-Blow on or wave the flame with your hand to put out the fire.
+Blowing on or waving the flame with your hand to put out the fire.
 Allow the smudge stick to smolder, freeing the smoke to circle in the air.
 Fan the swirls of smoke around your body's aura from head to toe.